 I like to think I've got a firm grip on words, seeing as how I spend my days arranging them into sentences for a living.
 It's a good thing I keep those thoughts to myself, as my performance in Wordament's perpetual worldwide tournament has been consistently abysmal.

 Snap Attack takes everything about Wordament that makes me nervous, and institutes Scrabble rules.
 The basic premise is the same: you're presented with a jumble of letters to make words out of.
-This time, there are pre-existing words on a board to play from: you've got just over two minutes to craft as many words as you can before taking a peek at the worldwide leader-boards to see how you fared.
-It never fails -- just when I think I'd made a solid effort, I learn how many different, obscure ways there are to use the letter Q.
+This time, there are pre-existing words on a board to play from and you've got just over two minutes to craft as many words as you can before taking a peek at the worldwide leader-boards to see how you fared.
+It never fails -- just when I think I've made a solid effort, I learn how many different, obscure ways there are to use the letter Q.

 I've waxed poetic about Rayman's endless runner series more times than I can count, but what's one more go-round with this colorful auditory adventure?
-Like its predecessor, Jungle Run (also available on Windows Phone), you play as the eponymous Rayman, running and jumping and punching your way through varied, colorful levels, collecting glowing fairy-critters and generally trying to stay out of harm's way.
+Like its predecessor, Jungle Run (also available on Windows Phone), you play as the eponymous Rayman, running and jumping and punching your way through varied, colorful levels, collecting glowing fairy critters and generally trying to stay out of harm's way.
 I'd wager you'll mostly be in it for the music: the game's soundtrack is infectious, and you might not even mind restarting levels over and over again in an attempt to uncover every secret nook and cranny.

 Skulls of the Shogun is getting a little long in the tooth, but if you haven't played this phenomenal turn-based strategy game, you owe it to yourself to give it a shot.
 You play as a samurai general who's bringing war to the underworld, leading undead forces in battle against demons and rival generals.
 It's also a universal app, so grabbing it on Windows Phone will net you the Windows 8 version, too.
-And that's a good thing: the game is compatible across platforms, so you'll be able to take on friends and foes who are playing the game on Windows, Xbox 360, or iOS.
+And that's a good thing.
+Since the game is compatible across platforms, you'll be able to take on friends and foes who are playing the game on Windows, Xbox 360 or iOS.